MickaelBergem/blog.securem.eu/_posts/2016-02-21-recording-a-timelapse-with-a-raspberry-pi.md

 `raspistill` has a **built-in feature** to do the timelapse:

-* `-tl T`: a picture will be taken every T millisecond
+* `-tl T`: a picture will be taken every T millisecond (here 10s)
 * `-t 0`: never timeout, keep shooting.
-You may want to set it to a high value like a few hours (value in ms).
+You may want to set it to a high value like a few hours (value in ms)
-* `-n`: do not show any preview on the HDMI screen
+* `-n`: do not show any preview on the HDMI screen (anyway we have no screen)
 * `-w 1920 -h 1080`: HD is sufficient for a timelapse, you don't want a final 4GB video!
-Default is 2592 x 1944 (5 megapixels).
+Default is 2592 x 1944 (5 megapixels)
-* `-o image%04d.jpg`: filename for saved files
+* `-o image%04d.jpg`: filename for saved files, here `%04d` means the number of the picture, on 4 digits

+About the output format, you can replace `%04d` by a simple `%d` and add the `-dt` (`--datetime`) flag that will replace the frame number by the datetime (MonthDayHourMinSec), to produce `test221172225.jpg` (February 21st, 17:22:25).
+If needed, the `-dt` flag can be replaced by `-ts` (`--timestamp`) that will use the number of seconds since 1900.

-This will create a large number of files like `image0012.jpg`, that can take a large disk space.
+Using the initial format, you will soon see a large number of files like `image0012.jpg`, that can take up a large disk space.

 **What delay for what storage space?**
 I chose to take a picture (~3MB) every ~20s, which is ~9MB every minute, 520MB